bpatra/personal-blog/_posts/2020-12-27-i-migrated-away-from-wordpress-to-jekyll-hosted-on-azure-static-web-apps.md

 Note that Azure Static Web Apps all the TLS termination but also the `http` to `https` redirection and the SSL certificates renewals.
 In addition, everything is free (at least for now): hosting and CDN.
 I have been using this service for more than a month now and it seems definitely a good option.

-{% include image-caption.html imageurl='/assets/images/posts/wordpress-to-jekyll-migration/successful-deploy-github-actions-azure-static-web-apps.jpg' caption="Github actions jobs successful and the statically generated Jekyll website is pushed to Azure Static Web Apps" position_class="image-center" %}
+{% include image-caption.html imageurl='/assets/images/posts/wordpress-to-jekyll-migration/successful-deploy-github-actions-azure-static-web-apps.jpg' caption="Github actions jobs successful and the statically generated Jekyll website is pushed to Azure Static Web Apps" position_class="image-center" size_class="small" %}

 ## 8. Moving comments